 And you may have to wake up with you child several times a night.

 Whatever the case, figure out when you need to go to sleep at night to make sure that you are getting enough sleep.

 Have a screen cut off time at least 2 hours before you plan to go to sleep.
 If you can, keep your phone and other screens out of your room entirely.

 I’ll admit, this one was a struggle for me.
 The hubs and I used to have this nightly ritual of watching an episode (or five) of Forensic Files in bed.
 It was our time to spend together after a long day and, frankly, it’s crazy good.

 Eating heavy foods before bed will sabotage your sleep.
-Think about the last time you tried to fall asleep with an overly full belly.
+Think about the last time you tried to fall asleep at night with an overly full belly.
 You probably had a hard time getting comfortable.

 Personally, going to sleep on a slightly empty stomach (3 or so hours after eating) is best for my sleep quality.